ARCLeeds/wrf-build/WRFInstallation.md

 WRFV3/test/em_real

+If you compile WRF and you get all of the executeables that are expected but WRF does not run the simulation it is helpful to check that the .exe files are of non-zero size and that the actual .exe files have been created not just the symbolic links.

 ##Building WPS

 WPS is required to run the em_real case of the WRF model.
-In order for this to be successfull the WRF model must be properly built before attempting to build WPS.
+In order for this to be successfull the WRF model must be properly built before attempting to build WPS.The following code configures and compiles WPS.

-The compilation of WPS is done by `build/wpsInstall.sh`.

-This file contains:

-	tar -xf WPSV3.7.TAR

-	cd WPS

-	./clean
+	export DIR=$path/wrf/build/LIBRARIES
+	export CC=icc
+	export CXX=icpc
+	export FC=ifort
+	export FCFLAGS=-m64
+	export F77=ifort
+	export FFLAGS=-m64
+	export PATH=$DIR/netcdf/bin:$PATH
+	export NETCDF=$DIR/netcdf
 	export JASPERLIB=$DIR/grib2/lib
 	export JASPERINC=$DIR/grib2/include

 	./configure

+	export DIR=$path/wrf/build/LIBRARIES
+	export CC=icc
+	export CXX=icpc
+	export FC=ifort
+	export FCFLAGS=-m64
+	export F77=ifort
+	export FFLAGS=-m64
+	export PATH=$DIR/netcdf/bin:$PATH
+	export NETCDF=$DIR/netcdf
+	export JASPERLIB=$DIR/grib2/lib
+	export JASPERINC=$DIR/grib2/include

-	./compile >& log.compile
+	./compile wps >& ../../log.wps

-	ls -ls *.exe
+	ls -ls *.exe >> ../../log.wps

 #####Compilation Options

-As with WRF there are a number of compilation for WPS.
-The compiler  type, version number and a choice of compilation paradigms are provided as before.==Again it is essential that the compiler type and version is the same as the compiler that was used to build WRF and the supporting libraries.== However the compilation paradigm (ser/spar/dpar/dmpar) should be set to serial regardless of the option that was chosen to build WRF, unless you plan to run simulations with exceptionally large domains.
+As with WRF there are a number of compilation options for WPS.
+The compiler  type, version number and a choice of compilation paradigms are provided as before.==Again it is essential that the compiler type and version is the same as the compiler that was used to build WRF and the supporting libraries.==

 A further option is given at this stage which is NO_Grib2 or  Grib2.
 It is advised that all users choose the grib2 option unless it is already known that the data being used is not to be used as Grib2 format.